claydugo/browsher.nvim/README.md

 - **Open files in the browser**: Quickly open the current file in your remote Git repository's web interface.
 - **Line and Range Support**: Supports opening specific lines or ranges, including multiline selections from visual mode.
-- **Customizable providers**: Support for GitHub, GitLab, BitBucket, Azure DevOps, Gitea, Forgejo, and the ability to specify custom git web interfaces.
+- **Customizable providers**: Support for GitHub, GitLab, and the ability to specify custom git web interfaces.
 - **Custom open commands**: Specify custom commands to open URLs (e.g., use a specific browser).
 - **Performance optimizations**: Includes caching for Git operations to improve performance.
 - **Asynchronous mode**: Support for non-blocking asynchronous operations.